Video Streaming Protocols: 6 Preferred Formats for Professional Broadcasting

 Next up is the veteran video protocol: or Real-Time Messaging Protocol.
 Originally developed by Macromedia in the early days of streaming, the RTMP protocol is still widely used.

 Today RTMP is mostly used for ingesting live streams with the help of an RTMP-enabled encoder.
-In plain terms, when you set up your encoder to send your video feed to your streaming platform, that video will reach the platform via the RTMP protocol.
+In plain terms, when you set up your encoder to send your video feed to your RTMP streaming platform, that video will reach the platform via this real-time protocol.
 That content eventually reaches the end viewer in another protocol, usually HLS.
 RTMP is used together with other video streaming protocols.

 RTMP is rarely used as a viewer-facing video streaming protocol like it once was.
 That’s because it’s dependent on the Flash plugin, which is now totally obsolete.
 If it is used, it is usually paired with another protocol like HLS.